 Boil a teaspoon of rooibos leaves in a teapot.
 Steep it for three to five minutes, strain and enjoy the tea.

 ii.
 Mint tea reduces symptoms of morning sickness.

-Put green tea in boiling water.
-Steep the tea for two minutes and add mint and sugar for the flavor.
+Put fresh mint leaves in boiling water.
+Steep the tea for two minutes and add mint and sweetener to taste.
 The tea is ready to drink.

 iii.
 Red raspberry leaves tea regulates contractions during labor (9).

 Take one teaspoon of red raspberry leaves and add a cup of boiling water to it.
 Steep it for 10 to 15 minutes, strain and drink it.